 Brainstorming is a technique used to generate ideas on a theme in a short period of time, fostering collaborative and creative thinking to provide innovative solutions to a specific problem.
 Apart from being a method for troubleshooting and cultivating ideas, brainstorming is also used in the initiation phase of a project, as an information gathering technique and for risk identification.

 In recent years, several different ways of brainstorming methods have been developed, approaching this creative process from different angles to promote innovation, stimulate imagination and encourage creative behavior.
 One of the biggest advancements in brainstorming methods has been the advent of online project management software.
 Many of our own customers at Clarizen have utilized this to assign and inform members of tasks in real-time, instead of creating minutes which must then be shared throughout the team.

 While brainstorming is a very potent technique, in order to become productive and fruitful it is important to approach the process with an open mind, eliminate judgment and encourage your team to ask: “Why are we doing it this way?”

 Here we propose four brainstorming techniques that support different styles of expression, to try at your next meeting.

 - Brain Writing: The main advantage of this method, is that it enables everyone in the group to participate and contribute equally throughout the process and can often generate more solutions than conventional brainstorming.
-Combining key characteristics of individual and group brainstorming, the team works on a common topic and each member writes down their own ideas on a piece of paper.
+Combining key characteristics of individual and group brainstorming methods, the team works on a common topic and each member writes down their own ideas on a piece of paper.

 Then, each paper passes to the member sitting next to them, who is asked to add their thoughts, elaborating or building on the initial concepts.
 This exchange goes on until everyone has had the chance to read and add to each of the original papers.